Privacy Policy

 Website Builder Systems Privacy Policy Summary

-🤝 Purpose: Optimization of our service
+🤝 Purpose: Optimization of our service performance

 📅 Storage duration: depends on the provider

-⚖️ Legal basis: Art.
-6 para.
-1 lit. f GDPR (Legitimate Interests), Art.
-6 para.
-1 lit. a GDPR (Consent)
+⚖️ Legal bases: Art.
+6(1)(f) GDPR (Legitimate interests), Art.
+6(1)(a) GDPR (Consent)

-What Data is Stored by a Builder System?
+What data is stored by a builder system?

-Right to Object
+Right to object

 Legal Basis

-We have a legitimate interest in using a website builder system to optimize our online service and present it efficiently and in a user-friendly manner.
+We have a legitimate interest in using a website builder system to optimize our online service and to present it efficiently and in a user-friendly manner for you.
 The corresponding legal basis for this is Art.
-6 para.
-1 lit. f GDPR (Legitimate Interests).
-However, we only use the builder if you have given your consent.
+6(1)(f) GDPR (Legitimate interests).
+We nevertheless only use the builder system if you have given your consent.

-Insofar as the processing of data is not absolutely necessary for the operation of the website, the data is only processed on the basis of your consent.
-This particularly concerns tracking activities.
+Insofar as the processing of data is not strictly necessary for the operation of the website, the data will only be processed on the basis of your consent.
+This applies in particular to tracking activities.
 The legal basis in this respect is Art.
-6 para.
-1 lit. a GDPR.
+6(1)(a) GDPR.

 Elementor Privacy Policy

 Your data may be transferred to Israel.
 Israel is outside the scope of the GDPR.
-However, the European Commission has decided, based on Art.
-45 Para.
-1 GDPR, that Israel offers a level of protection comparable to the GDPR standard.
+However, on the basis of Art.
+45(1) GDPR, the European Commission has decided that Israel offers a level of protection comparable to the standard of the GDPR.
 You can view the decision here: https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32011D0061

 You can find out more about the data processed through the use of Elementor in the privacy policy at https://elementor.com/about/privacy/.